atomix/atomix.github.io/atomix/getting-started/index.md

 ### Setting up the cluster

-Atomix clusters consist of at least one (but usually 3 or 5) [servers][AtomixServer] or [replicas][AtomixReplica] and any number of [clients][AtomixClient]. *Servers* are stateful nodes that actively participate in the [Raft consensus protocol][Raft], and *clients* are stateless nodes that modify system state remotely.
+Atomix clusters consist of at least one (but usually 3 or 5) [replica][AtomixReplica] and any number of [clients][AtomixClient]. *Replicas* are stateful nodes that actively participate in the [Raft consensus protocol][Raft], and *clients* are stateless nodes that modify system state remotely.
 When a cluster is started, the servers in the cluster coordinate with one another to elect a leader.

 ![Atomix cluster](http://s24.postimg.org/3jrc7yuad/IMG_0007.png)

-To create an [AtomixServer], first you must define the server's [Address] and a list of addresses through which to communicate with other members of the cluster:
+To create an [AtomixReplica], first you must define the server's [Address] and a list of addresses through which to communicate with other members of the cluster:

 ```java
 Address address = new Address("123.456.789.0", 5000);